Arturo Cheng

-Arturo Daniel Cheng González (born 3 March 1999), known as Zheng Tuluo (郑图罗 (Zhèng Túluó)) in China, is a Paraguayan professional footballer who plays as a goalkeeper for Beijing Guoan.
+Arturo Daniel Cheng González (born 3 March 1999), known as Zheng Tuluo (郑图罗 (Zhèng Túluó)) is a Paraguayan professional footballer who plays as a goalkeeper for Beijing Guoan.

+Born in Paraguay, Cheng obtained Chinese citizenship in 2021 through naturalization and could represent China internationally.

 Early life

 Cheng was born on 3 March 1999 in Presidente Franco, Paraguay.
 Born to a Chinese father and a Paraguayan mother, he has a sibling.
 At the age of five, he started football before moving to Brazil for football purposes at the age of ten.

-Career
+Club career

 As a youth player, Cheng joined the youth academy of Paraguayan side Cerro Porteño.
 In 2022, he signed for Spanish side Racing Rioja, where he made thirty-nine league appearances.
 In 2024, he signed for Chinese side Beijing Guoan.

 Style of play

 Cheng plays as a goalkeeper and is right-footed.
 NetEase wrote in 2024 that he is a "technical goalkeeper who not only has excellent shot-saving ability, but can also organise attacks from the back... his style is similar to that of German goalkeeper Neuer."